DamianPala/sicloudman/README.md

 When uploading process is finished, the existence of uploaded files is finally confirmed.

+> If a file already exists on the server it will not be overwritten and an appropriate warning will be printed.
+>
 > Buckets configured during initialization are only ones that are relevant.
 If there are other buckets in the specified server location they will not be taken into account.

 #### File distunguishing